realworldocaml/book/en/11-syntax-extensions.md

 # Syntax Extensions

 This chapter is going to discuss several _syntax extensions_, _i.e._, extensions to OCaml's syntax, that are distributed with Core.
-But before diving into the details of how these syntax extensions work, let's take a detour that will explain the motivation behind creating these extensions in the first place.
+Before diving into the details of how to use these extensions, let's take a detour that will explain the motivation behind creating them in the first place.

-## A detour: Serialization
+## A detour: serialization with s-expressions

-Programmers spend a lot of time creating machine and human readable formats for serializing and deserializing program data.
-One convenient general-purpose serialization format that is well supported in Core is the _s-expression_, which has the following type:
+Serialization, _i.e._ reading and writing program data to a sequence of bytes, is an important and common programming task.
+To this end, Core comes with good support for _s-expressions_, which are a convenient general-purpose serialization format with the following
+type:

 ~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 module Sexp : sig